The best retro diner in every state

 New York: Square Diner, New York City

-There are countless diners in the Big Apple, many of which are regarded as iconic.
+There are countless diners in the Big Apple, many of which could be regarded as iconic.
 However, Square is refreshingly unpretentious.
-The TriBeCa landmark is a classic train car diner with wood panelling, believed to date back to the 1940s and run by the same family for the last 40 years.
-Spanish omelettes, breakfast steak, pancakes and endless coffee are the highlights.
+The TriBeCa landmark is a classic train car diner with wood paneling, believed to date back to the 1940s and run by the same family for the last 40 years.
+Spanish omelets, breakfast steak, pancakes, and endless coffee are the highlights.

 North Dakota: Kroll’s Diner, various locations

-Kroll’s has four 1950s-style venues in Minot, Bismarck, Fargo and Mandan, which are well known throughout North Dakota.
+Kroll’s has four 1950s-style venues in Minot, Bismarck, Fargo, and Mandan, which are well known throughout North Dakota.
 Its USP is that it serves German specialties alongside American diner food, so it’s possible to order knoephla soup (creamy dumpling soup) and cabbage rolls (cooked cabbage leaf parcels with a meat filling), or country fried steak with sausage gravy.
-Currently only the Fargo, Mandan, and Minot locations are open for carry-out.

 Ohio: Diner 23, Waverly